TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **atleast** ("name","version"):
     This modifier function will only succeed if the module is "version" or newer.
+See the between function for adding a "<" to modify the search criteria.

-**between** ("name","v1","v2"):
+**between** ("name","v1","v2"): This modifier function will only
-    This modifier function will only succeed if the module's version is equal to or between "v1" and "v2".
+    succeed if the module's version is equal to or between "v1" and "v2".
+Note that version "1.2" is the same as "1.2.0.0.0....".
+    This means that between("foo","2.7","3.0") would include "foo/3.0" but not "foo/3.0.0.1".
+You can add a "<" to either the lower or upper version boundary to specify less than instead of "<=".
+So between("foo","2.7<","<3.0") would want any module greater than 2.7 and less than 3.0.

 **latest** ("name"):
     This modifier function will only succeed if the module has the